 We have a demo for the touchscreen + TFT that lets you 'paint' simple graphics.
 There's versions for both SPI and 8-bit mode and are included in the libraries.
 Just make sure you have gone thru the TFT test procedure already since this builds on that.

-Begin by grabbing our analog/resistive touchscreen library from github (or just click the download button)
+Begin by grabbing our analog/resistive touchscreen library from the Arduino library manager.

 An additional 4 pins are required for the touchscreen.
 For the two analog pins, we'll use A2 and A3.
 For the other two connections, you can pin any two digital pins but we'll be using D9 (shared with D/C) and D8 since they are available.
 We can save the one pin by sharing with D/Cbut you can't share any other SPI pins.
 So basically you can get away with using only three additional pins.